-Using current state-of-the-art solutions, cloud service developers are capable to solely control virtual resources, by specifying intricate policies concerning system-level metrics.
-We presented a solution for multi-level cloud service elasticity control, considering requirements associated to multiple abstraction levels. rSYBL framework is open-source, extensible, and can be customized for different cloud providers and cloud services, having various preferences in terms of elasticity control.
-We base our control mechanisms on the user-provided requirements, and on cloud service pre-deployment information and runtime information.
-This way, we empower the users to steer the control by specifying their needs, at the service level they possess knowledge for (e.g., in the case s/he is aware of how or what should be controlled at the data end but not at the business end), and the level of detail which they are comfortable with (e.g., if the cloud provider knows only requirements about cost in relation to the number of clients they expect, s/he is not needed to specify response time requirements).
+Using current state-of-the-art solutions, cloud service developers are capable of solely controlling virtual resources, by specifying intricate policies concerning system-level metrics.
+We presented a solution for multilevel cloud service elasticity control, considering requirements associated to multiple abstraction levels.
+The rSYBL framework is open source, is extensible, and can be customized for different cloud providers and cloud services, having various preferences in terms of elasticity control.
+We base our control mechanisms on the user-provided requirements and on cloud service predeployment information and runtime information.
+This way, we empower the users to steer the control by specifying their needs, at the service level they possess knowledge for (e.g., in the case he or she is aware of how or what should be controlled at the data end but not at the business end), and the level of detail he or she is comfortable with (e.g., if the cloud provider knows only requirements about cost in relation to the number of clients expected, he or hse is not needed to specify response time requirements).

-As future work, we will focus on integrating rSYBL framework with techniques for accurately estimating effects, and employing these estimations for better control of cloud services elasticity.
-These improvements will also open the road for predictive control, and for studying the conditions under which the predictive or reactive control is better.
+As future work, we will focus on integrating the rSYBL framework with techniques for accurately estimating effects and employing these estimations for better control of cloud service elasticity.
+These improvements will also open the road for predictive control and for studying the conditions under which the predictive or reactive control is better.